veyyz/application-security-lab/README.md

 this string will get interpreted as code and everything outside the &&'s will preserve our syntax so we can do what we really want which is throw an error that prints out all of the usernames and passwords to the error message we found in step 7.
 Enter any random text into the password field and hit enter.

 ```
-Submit a screenshot of the exfiltrated usernames and passwords.
+Deliverable #3: Submit a screenshot of the exfiltrated usernames and passwords.
 ```

 ### The Devious Path ☠️ - Let's see if we can take the site down all together